Disney Bermuda Cruise Review

 We recently took a 6 night Disney Bermuda Cruise.
 Let us share our experience with you.

 Our cruise left port on Saturday.
 We had never cruised out of New York City and did not know what to expect.
-We flagged a taxi at our hotel, Q & A Hotel, on 70 Pine Street.
+We flagged a taxi at our hotel, Lyric at 70 Pine.
 He dropped us off on 12th Avenue across from the terminal.
 A cool drizzle came down on the October afternoon.

 Our embarkation went both quick and smooth.
 We were quite surprised.
 The cruise terminal was clean if not flashy.
 Everyone greeted us in a friendly Disney fashion.
 Before we had much of a chance to look around, we had boarded.
 We headed to Lumiere’s for a table service lunch to get our cruise started while our room was readied.